-The Ph.D. program in Criminology, Law and Society is consistently ranked within the top 5 in the US News and World Reports rankings.
-The program focuses on the causes, manifestations and consequences of crime; the impacts of crime on society; social regulation; the civil justice system; the social and cultural contexts of law; and the interactive effects of law and society.
-With high caliber faculty and an interdisciplinary perspective, the program aims to develop students’ theoretical and methodological sophistication to prepare them for faculty positions at major universities and colleges or for research, training, and administrative work in the justice system.
+The Ph.D. program in Criminology, Law and Society is ranked #2 in the US News and World Reports rankings.
+The program focuses on the causes, manifestations, and consequences of crime; the impacts of crime on society; social regulation; the civil justice system; the social and cultural contexts of law; and the interactive effects of law and society.
+With high-caliber faculty and an interdisciplinary perspective, the program aims to develop students’ theoretical and methodological sophistication to prepare them for faculty positions at major universities and colleges or for research, training, and administrative work in the justice system.

-The program requires students to pass eight required courses, two advanced methods courses, and two elective courses with a B or higher grade.
-For a description of the following courses and others, please visit the UCI course catalogue.
+In this doctoral program, students must pass nine (9) required courses and four (4) electives, all with a grade of B or higher.
+For a description of the following courses and others, please visit the UCI Course Catalogue.